What is a “Wash” of accounts receivable credits and debits?

 An accounting “Wash” is a process of taking a series of credit and debit transactions of roughly equal dollars and mass-matching them (the “wash”) to clear the books, resulting in a zero balance.
 In accounts receivable, this refers to unapplied cash and credit memos vs. open customer deductions or invoices.

-Let’s say you have a large customer with a huge number of small-dollar unapplied credit memos, invoices, unapplied cash, debit memos, and deductions.
-For arguments sake, let’s suppose you can round up 1,200 credit memos totaling $625,000, and 1,600 deductions totaling $615,000, all un-matched for one reason or another.
-So you have a great idea to get rid of 2,800 accounts receivable items with one journal entry, and reduce the aging on this account by 56 pages, making the account a breeze for your collectors to manage.
+For example, let’s say you have a large customer with a large number of unapplied credit memos, invoices, unapplied cash, debit memos, and customer deductions.
+For argument’s sake, suppose you can round up 1,200 credit memos totaling $625,000, and 1,600 deductions totaling about the same amount, all un-matched for one reason or another.
+So the idea is to get rid of 2,800 unreconciled accounts receivable items with a journal entry, and thus reduce the aging on this account by 56 pages, apparently “cleaning up” the account.

 What could go wrong?

-- Thirdly, your accountants will have a problem with this practice, delaying your audit results if they find out.
+- Your CPAs will have a problem with this practice, possibly delaying your audit when they find out.

-Keep in mind, though, that it is your responsibility as well as proper accounting practice to correctly apply these transactions, and that is when good reconciliation technology is necessary, as the best systems, by using multiple matching criteria and powerful computing, can make short work of this problem.
+It is your responsibility as well as proper accounting practice to correctly match and apply accounts receivable debits and credits, and that is when good reconciliation is necessary.
+The most advanced systems, using multiple matching criteria and powerful computing, can make short work of this problem.
 We at Smyyth have the reconciliation service, enabled by our great Carixa technology, that is the solution to reconciliation problems of any scope or complexity.